LemonLDAPNG/node-lemonldap-ng-handler/README.md

 You'll have a warning in the manager when saving this rules since Perl doesn't understand Javascript.

+### Configuration backends

+Node-lemonldap-ng-handler is compatible with the following Lemonldap::NG
+backends:
+* CDBI
+* File

 ### Sessions backends

 Node-lemonldap-ng-handler is compatible with the following Lemonldap::NG